 And here is the message I sent in reply…

 I’m so sorry to be so long in replying to you.
-We got the flu a couple of weeks ago 🙁 and I’m only now sorting through all the emails that piled up during our illness.
+We got the flu a couple of weeks ago 🙁 .
+Only now am I sorting through all the emails that piled up during our illness.

 3. I’ve messaged our mailing address to you privately.

-1. As for how I accomplish so much in a given day, I don’t have any super-amazing secret.
-But here are some habits that help:
+1. As for how do I accomplish so much in a given day, I don’t have any super-amazing secret.
+But what follows are a few habits that help.

-- I start every morning with Bible study and prayer (to download a copy of the reading plan I use, follow this link).
-That gets me off on the right foot and helps set the tone for the rest of the day.
-(I learned a poem as a young girl which perfectly sums up my perspective on this topic: “I Met God in the Morning” )
+- I start every morning with Bible study and prayer.
+To download a copy of the reading plan I use, follow this link.
+This gets me off on the right foot and helps set the tone for the rest of the day.
+I learned a poem as a young girl which perfectly sums up my perspective on this topic: “I Met God in the Morning”

 - I get up early to do a lot of mental work (writing/ planning/ etc) while the rest of the family is still asleep.
 Those pre-dawn hours are my most productive.

 - I limit my use of social media and online entertainment.
-Although we do sometimes watch movies as a family, we haven’t owned a TV in years (back when we did, it was on constantly and sucked up so much of our time that, once that original set exploded — probably from overuse! — we never replaced it).
+Although we do sometimes watch movies as a family, we haven’t owned a TV in years.
+Back when we did, it was on constantly and sucked up inordinate amounts of time.
+That’s why, once that original set exploded — probably from overuse! — we never replaced it.

 - I don’t spend a lot of time in the kitchen.
 When my husband is at work, the kids and I often just eat raw fruits and veggies with hummus, or something quick I prepare in the Instapot.
-You won’t find me making gourmet meals that take hours to prepare, so that frees up a lot of time for other pursuits.
+You’ll rarely find me making gourmet meals that take hours to prepare.
+That frees up a lot of time for other pursuits.
 (Here’s a printable list of some of our go-to meals and snacks)

 - I take a 10- to 15-minute power nap almost every day after lunch, and try to get to bed by 9 PM every night.

-I was very much a night owl before I had kids, but now I am totally worthless in the evening.
+Before I had kids, I was very much a night owl, but now I am totally worthless in the evening.
+I don’t know how I would ever accomplish much of anything if I had to do it after sundown.
 It takes me three times as long to do anything at the end of the day as it does first thing in the morning when I’m fresh, so I usually turn in as soon as soon as my productivity begins its nightly nosedive.

 Hope that answers your questions, Lynn.
-Thanks for writing, for your encouraging comments, and for your thoughtfulness!
+Thanks for writing.
+I appreciate your encouraging comments and your thoughtfulness!